 Brain Differences

-It appears that brain development in people with Aspergers is altered soon after conception.
+It appears that brain development in people with Autism is altered soon after conception.
 Cells in the fetus migrate to other parts of the brain in unusual ways, resulting in underdeveloped connections among these parts and altering the overall organization of the brain.

 Mirror Neurons